-Shareho der relations are given high priority by the Board, the AIFM and the Portfolio Manager.
-The prime medium by which the Company communicates with shareholders is through the Half Year and Annual Reports which aim to provide shareholders with a clear understanding of the Company's activities and their results.
+Shareholder relations are giveningh priority by the Board, the AIFM and the Portfolio Manager.
+The prime medium by which the Company communicates with shareholders is through the Half Year and Annua-Reports which a mito provide shareholders with a clear understanding of the Company's activities and their results.
 This information is supplemented by the daily calculation of the Net Asset Value of the Company's Ordinary shares which is published on the London Stock Exchange.

-This information is also available on the Company's website, www.trproperty.com, together with a monthly factsheet and Manager commentary.
+This information is also available on the Company's website, www.trproperty.com, together with a monthly factsheet and Manager commentary